 205.205-71 Only one responsible source.

-Follow the procedures at prior to soliciting a proposal without providing for full and open competition under the authority at FAR 6.302-1.
+Follow the procedures at PGI 206.302-1 (d) prior to soliciting a proposal without providing for full and open competition under the authority at FAR 6.302-1.

 205.207 Preparation and transmittal of synopses.

-(a)(i) For numbering synopsis notices, follow the procedures at (a)(i).
+(a)(i) For numbering synopsis notices, follow the procedures at PGI 205.207 (a)(i).

-(d) For special notices for small business events, follow the procedures at (d).
+(d) For special notices for small business events, follow the procedures at PGI 205.207 (d).

-SUBPART 205.3--SYNOPSES OF CONTRACT AWARDS
+SUBPART 205.3 —SYNOPSES OF CONTRACT AWARDS

-(Revised October 1, 2015)

 205.301 General.

 (a)(S-70) Synopsis of exceptions to domestic source requirements.

 (i) In accordance with 10 U.S.C.
-2533a(k), contracting officers also must synopsize through the GPE, awards exceeding the simplified acquisition threshold that are for the acquisition of any clothing, fiber, yarn, or fabric items described in (a)(1)(ii) through (x), if—
+2533a(k), contracting officers also must synopsize through the GPE, awards exceeding the simplified acquisition threshold thatare for the acquisition of any clothing, fiber, yarn, or fabric items described in 225.003 (10).”

-(A) The Secretary concerned has determined that domestic items are not available, in accordance with (b); or

-(B) The acquisition is for chemical warfare protective clothing, and the contracting officer has determined that an exception to domestic source requirements applies because the acquisition furthers an agreement with a qualifying country, in accordance with (n).

-(ii) The synopsis must be submitted in sufficient time to permit its publication not later than 7 days after contract award.

-(iii) In addition to the information otherwise required in a synopsis of contract award, the synopsis must include one of the following statements as applicable:

-(A) “The exception at DFARS (b) applies to this acquisition, because the Secretary concerned has determined that items grown, reprocessed, reused, or produced in the United States cannot be acquired as and when needed in satisfactory quality and sufficient quantity at U.S. market prices.”

-(B) “The exception at DFARS (n) applies to this acquisition, because the contracting officer has determined that this acquisition of chemical warfare protective clothing furthers an agreement with a qualifying country identified in DFARS(10).”

 205.303 Announcement of contract awards.

 (a) Public Announcement.

 (i) The threshold for DoD awards is $7 million.
-Report all contractual actions,including modifications, that have a face value, excluding unexercised options, of more than $7 million.
+Report all contractual actions,including modifications, that have a face value, excluding unexercised options, of morethan $7 million.

 (A) For undefinitized contractual actions, report the not-to-exceed (NTE)amount.
-Later, if the definitized amount exceeds the NTE amount by more than $7 million, report only the amount exceeding the NTE.
+Later, if the definitized amount exceeds the NTE amount by more than $7million, report only the amount exceeding the NTE.

-(B) For indefinite delivery, time and material, labor hour, and similar contracts, report the initial award if the estimated face value, excluding unexercised options, is more than $7 million.
-Do not report orders up to the estimated value, but

-after the estimated value is reached, report subsequent modifications and orders that have a face value of more than $7 million.
+(B) For indefinite delivery, time and material, labor hour, and similarcontracts, report the initial award if the estimated face value, excluding unexercisedoptions, is more than $7 million.
+Do not report orders up to the estimated value, butafter the estimated value is reached, report subsequent modifications and orders thathave a face value of more than $7 million.

 (C) Do not report the same work twice.